SocialInteractionLab/problang-v2/chapters/app-01-probability.md

 $$ = \frac{1 \cdot \frac{1}{3}}{\frac{1}{2}} = \frac{2}{3} $$

-Let's implement this in Python and see the results:
+Let's write out this computation in "base" Python and check the results:

 ```python
 import jax